Alexander Gusev (professor)

-Alexander (Sasha) Gusev is a computational biologist and an Assistant Professor of Medicine at Harvard Medical School.
+Alexander (Sasha) Gusev is a research scientist and associate professor of medicine at Harvard Medical School and the Dana Farber Cancer Institute.
+At the former, he leads the Clinical Computational Oncology Group.

 Research and career

-Alexander Gusev has developed computational methods that use genetic data to decipher disease mechanisms.
-For example, he has identified 34 new genes associated with increased risk of earliest-stage ovarian cancer.
+In his cancer research, he has identified 34 new genes associated with increased risk of earliest-stage ovarian cancer.
 He has developed computational methods that integrate molecular data to facilitate functional interpretation of findings from genome-wide association studies.
 He has contributed to the development of the transcriptome-wide association study approach to mapping disease-associated genes.
-In addition, he studies the interactions between germline (host) and somatic events (tumor) - which are typically studied separately - and their effects on cancer progression and treatment response to advance precision oncology.
+In addition, he studies the interactions between germline (host) and somatic events (tumor) – which are typically studied separately – and their effects on cancer progression and treatment response to advance precision oncology.